Photo of Lola Lafon by and copyright Lynne S.K.. Courtesy Actes Sud.

 Extract, pages 7 – 19:

 You write the vanishing teen-aged girls.
 You write the missing persons who cut the umbilical cord to look for new horizons which they then embrace without being able to distinguish the rotten apples from the good, evasive, their minds shutting out adults.
 You ask why we feel this dire need to “just talk some sense into them.”
-You write the rage of these young people who, at night, in the bedrooms where they’re still surrounded by their stuffed animals, dream up victorious escapes, then climb aboard ramshackle busses and trains and get into strangers’ cars, shirking the neatly paved road for the rubble.
+You write the rage of these young people who, at night, in the comfort of their bedrooms where they’re still surrounded by their stuffed animals, dream up victorious escapes, then climb aboard ramshackle busses and trains and get into strangers’ cars, shirking the neatly paved road for the rubble.

 “Mercy, Mary, Patty,” your book published in 1977 in the U.S., is dedicated to them and has just been re-issued, augmented with a preface by you and a brief publisher’s note.
 It’s not yet been translated in France.
 It concludes with acknowledgments as well as your biography, from your degrees in American Literature, History, and Sociology through the teaching positions you’ve held: the University of Chicago in 1973, the College of the Dunes, France, in 1974-75, assistant professor at the University of Bologna in 1982 and, finally, professor at Smith College in Northampton, Massachusetts.
 Articles appearing in the academic journals over the past few months tout the importance of your work, magazines question what they dub your ‘rehabilitation.’
 The New Yorker consacrates two columns to you: “A controversial theory: Neveva Gene and the capsized teenage girls, from Mercy Short in 1690 to Patricia Hearst in 1974.”